Top Attractions in China

-China was awarded two more World Heritage sites in 2010, bringing its total to 40.
-Given China's huge tourism numbers, sites can be overrun at peak travel times, but it doesn't take much to get away from the crowds.
+China has racked up a total of 43 United Nations World Heritage Sites.
+Given the country's huge tourism numbers, sites can be overrun at peak travel times, but it doesn't take much to get away from the crowds.

 Temple of Heaven